Rishav273/spark-cluster-multi-node-setup/README.md

 * Additional configurations:

-  All secret keys, credentials, and other sensitive information should be stored in a dedicated secrets folder.
-This folder should be mounted to each container using Docker volumes, as specified in the docker-compose.yml file.
+  - All secret keys, credentials, and other sensitive information should be stored in a dedicated secrets folder.
+This folder should be mounted to each container using Docker volumes, as specified in the docker-  compose.yml file.
+  - In the config.py file present in the config sub-directory (in the scripts directory), paths for the bucket_name, files and service account file path will be given.
+These can be changed as required.

 #### Note